celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 # Quick Start for Celo Gold Holders

-If you are an early self-custodying holder of Celo Gold on the Celo [Release Candidate](../getting-started/rc1.md) network, this guide will help you access your account and do the setup necessary to earn rewards on those funds.
+If you are an self-custodying holder of Celo Gold on the Celo [Mainnet](../getting-started/mainnet.md), this guide will help you access your account and do the setup necessary to earn rewards on those funds.

 ## Prerequisites